 The bridge is also in need of remedial work.
 Through the course of time the bridge has undergone periodic maintenance and repairs but over 40 years of age it now requires more substantial repairs.
 Remedial repairs will occur in conjunction with construction of the new shared pathway and crossings.

 The Southern approach to eastbound bridge lane will be widened to provide a dedicated right-turn lane from Park Royal South to ease congestion and vehicle queues at the existing 4-way stop.

-The current parking area (10 stalls) on the west side will be converted to soft landscaping with a new sidewalk connecting pedestrians to the intersection and improved traffic safety by reducing turning movements.
+The current parking area (10 stalls) on the west side will be converted to soft landscaping with sidewalk connection for pedestrians to the intersection, improving traffic safety by reducing turning movements.

 Will lighting be improved?

 New lights along the bridge will be installed making it easier to see pedestrians and cyclists at night.